BBChris-Griffin/ProjectHope/README.md

 To play, simple download the files above and run the .exe.

 This version of the game can only be played on a Windows computer.
+To play the Mac version, use the following link: https://github.com/BBChris-Griffin/PROJECT-HOPE-MAC.git